zhehaowang/me.hugoify/generated/content/notes/creative-habit.md

 ---
-title: "The creative habit -- twyla tharp"
+title: "The creative habit"
 date: 2020-01-16 21:04:57
 draft: true
 ---

+Twyla Tharp

 **Being creative is a full-time job with its daily patterns.**